AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-17-ProbabilityInformationRisk.md

 For the present notes, these papers serve two purposes.
 First, they legitimize "information" as more than communication theory---it is a physical quantity with thermodynamic consequences.
 Second, they demonstrate that the same Shannon/KL primitives introduced in the classical information theory texts (S10, S11, S14) have direct physical content, connecting the mathematical formalism to the natural world.

-A bibliographic note: the original page labels Wolpert's paper as 2018.
-The arXiv identifier (1901.00386) and the PDF revision dates indicate 2019.
-This is a minor discrepancy.

 ### 13. Accessible Introductions to Information Theory

 **S14: DeDeo, *Information Theory for Intelligent People* (2018)**